LucienHH/bedrock-portal/README.md

 ### portal.on('messageRecieved', (message) => void)
 Emitted when a message is recieved from a player.
 This event is only emitted when the `inviteOnMessage` module is enabled.

+### portal.on('memberCountUpdate', (memberCount) => void)
+Emitted when the member count of the session is updated.
+This event is only emitted when the `updateMemberCount` module is enabled.

 ## Debugging